-Some studies show that more that 70% Indian population suffer from vitamin D deficiency.
+Some studies show that over 70% Indian population suffer from vitamin D deficiency.

 Vitamin D plays an important role in absorption of calcium from our food which we eat.
 It is also needed for bone growth and bone remodeling.
 Recent studies have shown that it also has role in our neuromuscular and immune function, reduction of inflammation and cell growth.